What are stinging insects?

 Carpenter bees are often mistaken for bumble bees.
 They look similar, but carpenter bees have smooth, shiny, black abdomen.

 Cicada killers are a large species of wasp.
 Cicada killers range in color from black to rusty red, and they have yellow and black banding on their abdomen.
-Their heads are reddish-brown in color, and they have yellowish-tinted wings that are heavily veined.
+Their heads are reddish-brown and they have yellowish-tinted wings that are heavily veined.

 Paper wasps have a pinched waist and long thin legs that dangle below their bodies when flying.
 Their bodies are black or brown and have yellow or orange markings.
 Their wings are grayish in color.